at Meramec State Park

 Dining is available at the Fireside Store and Grill, which is located inside the park store.
 Hours vary by season.

 Located near the park entrance is the visitor center.
-Here, guests will find additional literature, exhibits and a slide show to obtain an overview of the park's natural, cultural and recreational resources.
+Here, guests will find additional literature, exhibits and a video show to obtain an overview of the park's natural, cultural and recreational resources.
 Many of the center's exhibits focus on the Meramec River.
 Large aquariums display the amazing variety of aquatic life found in the river from a closeness that one otherwise might not experience.
 The exhibit also includes a life-size riverbank diorama.